rixiobarrios/SEIR-Devito/unit_4/w10d05/student_labs/README.md

 1. :exclamation: Watch out!
 Remember that our books have a relationship with users -- should there be something else you need to include in your seed data as well, outside of the book information?
     - Tip: Just make all 100 books belong to one user

+1. :exclamation: Are you getting a syntax error when you run the seed file?
+That's likely because of the apostrophe's in the faker data.
+The way that we've learned how to set up our SQL statements so far doesn't allow for apostrophes in our data as it would break the SQL statement.
+So, in order to circumvent that, take a closer look at [prepared SQL statements](../../w10d04/instructor_notes/2.%20INTRO_TO_RAILS_PREPARED_STATEMENTS.md) and try to rewrite your SQL queries that way!

 ### Setting Up Rails to Seed the Right Database

 1. If you try running the seed command `rails db:seed` and get an error saying your database doesn't exist -- let's fix that!